 In case you’ve missed the glaring lights and blaring commercials, it’s official… the holidays are upon us.
 And Thanksgiving, with all of its food-based traditions, promises to put your weight loss willpower to the test.

-But with a little planning, you can make it through Thanksgiving without putting on more stuffing.
-Check out these 23 simple strategies sure to help keep the “trim” in your turkey day:
+But with a little planning, you can make it through Thanksgiving while staying on track.
+Check out these 23 simple strategies that are sure to help keep the “trim” in your turkey day: